 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each dark yellow, round, slightly biconvex, bevelled-edged tablet, bearing the imprint "FV" on one side and "CG" on the other, contains letrozole 2.5 mg.
+Each dark yellow, round, slightly biconvex, bevelled-edged tablet, bearing the imprint "FV" on one side and "CG" on the other, contains 2.5 mg of letrozole.
 Nonmedicinal ingredients: cellulose compounds (microcrystalline cellulose and methylhydroxypropylcellulose), corn starch, iron oxide, lactose, magnesium stearate, polyethylene glycol, sodium starch glycolate, silicon dioxide, talc, and titanium dioxide.

 How should I use this medication?

 The recommended dose of letrozole is 2.5 mg once daily.
 It should be taken at the same time each day and may be taken with or without food.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.